KensakuASAHI/self_taught_merger/readme.md

 Description
 ===========
-This Python code "meger.py" generates a single HTML file form Python codes of "the self taught programmer"
+This Python code "meger.py" generates a single HTML file from Python codes of "the self taught programmer"

 How to run
 ==========